MengWangScott/SI507-HW6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```
+The function handleClick() is defined with alert("hello"), where alert() is the function that call the text box to show up.
+At the bottom, there is a button input that call the handleClick() function.
+So once users click on the button, the handleClick() function would be called and the alert() function in handleClick() would also be called.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**